sparrell/sFractals/examples/README.md

 --------------

 Example 4 has the same parameters as example3 except it has a depth of 16 instead of 12.
+Notice the black (reached iteration bound) of example3 fills in with more detail in example4.

 ![modules] (https://raw.githubusercontent.com/sparrell/sFractals/data-file-server/examples/example4.png)